Tax-Tips: April 5th approaches!

 (2) Top up your pension pot while the current allowances remain

 Speculation continues over whether the government will cut back on allowances and reliefs provided to pension savers.
 Therefore, you should think about boosting your pension savings now by making the most of available allowances in this tax year, so that you can potentially benefit from higher rates of tax relief on your contributions.

 For higher earners, due consideration also needs to be given to the annual and lifetime allowances.

 (3) Reduce your taxable estate

-Inheritance Tax (IHT) is widely viewed as unfair, and even the chancellor agrees it’s complex.
-Only effective and early planning can minimise its impact on your estate.
+Only effective and early planning can minimise the impact of Inheritance Tax (IHT) on your estate.
 Lifetime gifting is one of the most underused and useful ways to help reduce your IHT bill.
 You can make gifts worth up to £3,000 in each tax year (£6,000 if you use the previous year’s allowance as well) – money that will be immediately outside your estate.
-So, a couple could potentially remove £12,000 from their joint estate before 5 April but remember that last year’s allowance will be lost after that date.
+So, a couple could potentially remove £12,000 from their joint estate before 5 April.
+Remember that last year’s allowance will be lost after that date.

 And of course, you can also make gifts out of income, so if you do have excess income that can be gifted too.
 (Don’t forget to keep proper records of any gifts made – this HMRC form evidences the information you need to record).

 You can make contributions of up to £9,000 per child into a Junior ISA this tax year; an allowance that will be lost after 5 April.
 Making an early start with Junior ISA savings means that money will be locked away for a decade or more.
 Investing it wisely with a long-term view should help build up a more significant sum to help children with the future financial challenges they’ll face.
 For longer term planners, you can also make contributions to children or grandchildren’s pensions.